Slesha-Adi/Faculty-Recruitment-System/README.md

 # SkillUpCOSC_Mobileapp
-Repository for the USERS mobile application
+Repository for the USERS mobile application for Faculty Recruitment Portal